Siop Gymunedol / HAVARDS / Community Shop

 How will I get SITR?
 (Social Investment Tax Relief)

-The Havards Project has gained advance assurance status for social investment tax relief (SITR) from HMRC.
+The Havards Project gained advance assurance status for social investment tax relief (SITR) from HMRC.
 This means that HMRC are happy that we meet the criteria for SITR and should give us full certified SITR status 4 months after we start trading.
 Thus investing in Havards should give you an excellent return.
 In addition to the annual interest that you can gain on your investment, if you have chosen it, the following benefits come from SITR:

 - a reduction of 30% of your investment in your income tax bill for that year.
 Shares have to be kept for 3 years.